 The Global Talent Summit (GTS) is the premier space for multi-disciplinary stakeholders from the private sector, policy, academia/education, and innovation to come together to discuss the trends and solutions for the future of work and education.
-GTS—on its 7th year now—has convened over 6,000 strategists, key opinion leaders, and relevant stakeholders to shape the future of talent through education, innovation, and recruitment.
+Since its founding in 2013, GTS has convened thousands of strategists, key opinion leaders, and relevant stakeholders to shape the future of talent through education, innovation, and recruitment.

 Learn more about